The Shipping Law Review: United Kingdom - England & Wales

-Many foreign arbitration awards are enforceable within England and Wales.
+Many foreign arbitration awards are enforceable within England and Wales, and this position remains largely unaffected by Brexit.
 The United Kingdom is a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).
 Accordingly, most awards from other contracting states are enforceable.
 Enforcement is governed by Section 66 of the Arbitration Act 1996.

 English law continues to be the governing law of choice for parties entering into shipbuilding contracts and so England and Wales remains a key jurisdiction in this respect.
 See the 'Shipbuilding' chapter for further discussion of the law in this area.

-The United Kingdom itself has a proud history of shipbuilding spanning many centuries; however, since the closure of many yards in the 1970s and 1980s, commercial shipbuilding in the United Kingdom has been in significant decline.
+The United Kingdom itself has a proud history of shipbuilding spanning many centuries; however, since the closure of many yards in the 1970s and 1980s, commercial shipbuilding has been in significant decline.

 ii Contracts of carriage

 The Hague-Visby Rules, incorporated into English law by the Carriage of Goods by Sea Act 1971, are the salient convention rules applicable in this jurisdiction.
-The Rules will apply compulsorily to bills of lading where the port of shipment is in England and Wales or where the bills are issued there.
+The Rules will apply compulsorily to bills of lading when the port of shipment is in England and Wales or when the bills are issued there.
 Further legislation on the function of bills of lading and contracts of carriage has been enacted by the Carriage of Goods by Sea Act 1992.
 There is no specific legislation governing multimodal contracts of carriage, although it is generally accepted that the Hague-Visby Rules will apply to the seagoing leg of such contracts for carriage.
-At the time of writing, the United Kingdom is not a signatory to the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).
+As yet, the United Kingdom is not a signatory to the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).

 Pursuant to Article III.2 of the Hague-Visby Rules, the carrier must properly and carefully load, handle, stow, carry, keep, care for and discharge the goods under the contract for carriage.
 Owners may rely on the defences at Article IV.2 if goods in their care are lost or damaged.
 These defences include the act or neglect of the master in the navigation or management of the vessel, act of war and arrest or restraint of princes, as well as latent defects not discoverable by due diligence (otherwise known as 'inherent vice').